resiliencematters/Change-Wallpaper-Trojan/README.md

 # Change-Wallpaper-Trojan
 Changes wallpaper periodically and as soon as you login.
-Casual trojan go ahead prank your friends ;)